 4. Does my dog need flea and tick protection around the year?

 Absolutely!
 Yes!
 Fleas and ticks do not go on summer vacations or winter leaves.
-Tick and fleas carry a number of diseases.
+Ticks and fleas carry a number of diseases.
 None of these diseases have a quick fix.
 To keep your dogs healthy, you need to protect your dog from ticks and fleas throughout the year.
 Speak to the vet for the best tick and flea treatment for your dog.

 5. How often should I bathe my dog?

-However, you need to consider regular grooming, dry bathing and paws/ear cleaning to keep your pet free from infections.
+However, you need to consider regular grooming, dry bathing, and paws/ear cleaning to keep your pet free from infections.

 6. Can I use human shampoo on my dog?